ブログ

 2025.06.10

-The government of Indonesia has formally enacted the Government Regulation No. 17 of 2025 on the Governance of Electronic System Implementation on Child Protection (“GR 17/2025”), also known as “PP Tunas” in Indonesia, which became effective as of 1 April 2025.
-As one of the implementing regulations of the EIT Law (Law No. 11 of 2008 on the Electronic Information and Transaction, as amended) and the regulation related to the PDP Law (Law No. 27 of 2022 on Personal Data Protection), GR 17/2025 sets out the detailed obligations of every Electronic System Provider (Penyelenggara Sistem Elektronik or “PSE”) for child protection.
+The government of Indonesia has formally enacted Government Regulation No. 17 of 2025 on the Governance of Electronic System Implementation on Child Protection (“GR 17/2025”), also known as “PP Tunas” in Indonesia, which came into effect on 1 April 2025.
+As one of the implementing regulations of the EIT Law (Law No. 11 of 2008 on the Electronic Information and Transactions, as amended) and the regulations related to the PDP Law (Law No. 27 of 2022 on Personal Data Protection), GR 17/2025 sets out the detailed obligations of every Electronic System Provider (Penyelenggara Sistem Elektronik or “PSE”) for child protection.
 GR 17/2025 further imposes specific requirements on the implementation of a child protection policy.

 Application of the Regulation

-GR 17/2025 shall apply to all public and private PSE which provides products, services and/or features that are intended for children use and/or can be accessible by children.
+GR 17/2025 shall apply to all public and private PSEs which provide products, services and/or features that are intended for use by children and/or that can be accessible by children.
 Under GR 17/2025, “PSE” is defined as any individual, government body, business entity, or community that provides, manages, and/or operates an electronic system, either independently or in cooperation with others, for its own purposes or on behalf of others.
 Therefore, this regulation also applies to registered international PSEs (PSE asing).

 Age Requirement

-GR 17/2025 provides a definition of a “Child” or “Children” as any person under (who is not yet) the age of 18.
-Further, GR 17/2025 provides “Age Range Classifications” where PSEs are required to provide information on the minimum age required to use the products, services or features to ensure “age-appropriate” content offered.
-The Age Range Classification are as follows:
+GR 17/2025 provides a definition of a “Child” or “Children” as being any person under (who has not yet reached) the age of 18.
+Further, GR 17/2025 provides “Age Range Classifications” where PSEs are required to provide information on the minimum age required to use the products, services or features to ensure “age-appropriate” content is offered.
+The Age Range Classifications are as follows:

 (i) 3 to 5 years;